Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ### Properties
 * **ip**: string: ip is an IP address (IPv4 or IPv6) assigned to the pod

+## IoK8SApiCoreV1PodOS
+### Properties
+* **name**: string (Required): Name is the name of the operating system.
+The currently supported values are linux and windows.
+Additional value may be defined in future and can be one of: https://github.com/opencontainers/runtime-spec/blob/master/config.md#platform-specific-configuration Clients should expect to handle additional values and treat unrecognized values in this field as os: null

 ## IoK8SApiCoreV1PodReadinessGate
 ### Properties
 * **conditionType**: string (Required): ConditionType refers to a condition in the pod's condition list with matching type.